 - Draw a region of interest in PIX4Dcloud to reduce the area to process.

 - Reducing the number of images.
-Sometimes there are flying modes in some drones which capture more images than necessary to cover the area or sometimes, the images are covering a larger area and some of them can be skipped.
+Sometimes, there are flying modes in some drones that capture more images than necessary to cover the area, or sometimes, the images cover a larger area, and some of them can be skipped.

 - Ensuring the strictly necessary outputs are marked for their generation.